Companion to the Dean Wolfe YouTube channel | Album Reviews, Articles & Insights

 A-ha - "Hunting High and Low" - ALBUM REVIEW (synth pop, 1985)

-I bought A-Ha, Hunting High and Low on cassette when I was a teenager.
-Take on Me, their first single, is an irresistible synth pop song that is standing the test of time.
-For me, it captured a genuine essence of optimism.
+I bought Hunting High and Low on cassette as a teenager.
+Take On Me, their first single, is an irresistible synth-pop track that has held up remarkably well.
+For me, it still carries a strong sense of optimism.

 Saturday, May 27, 2023